jordanshardy/JordanHardy_T1A1/readme.md

 In this code, nothing will be printed as the if statement is calculated as false.
 7 + 4 does not equal 9; thus, the if statement is false and the program does not execute the block of code.

+Flanagan, David, and Yukihiro Matsumoto.
+The Ruby Programming Language: Everything You Need to Know.
+O'Reilly Media, Inc., 2008.

 #

 # Q9: Explain type coercion